DUNE/computing-training-basics-short/_episodes/09-closing-remarks.md

 ##  Survey time!

-Please give us feedback on this training by filling out our [S U R V E Y](https://forms.gle/RqsxHWjYFxmguFUW7).
+Please give us feedback on this training by filling out our TBA <!--- [S U R V E Y](https://forms.gle/RqsxHWjYFxmguFUW7) --->.
 Entries to the survey anonymous, any impressions, praise, critiques and suggestions are appreciated.

 ##  Next Steps